puppetlabs/puppet-docs/source/puppet/5.5/lang_data_time.md

 [hash_missing_key_access]: ./lang_data_hash.html#accessing-values
 [numbers]: ./lang_data_number.html

-Timespans define a duration of time, and Timestamps define a point in time.
-Both use nanosecond values if available on the platform.
+A `Timespan` defines the length of a duration of time, and a `Timestamp` defines a point in time.
+To describe it simply, "two hours" is a duration that can be represented as a `Timespan`, while "three o'clock in the afternoon on November 8" is a point in time that can be represented as a `Timestamp`.

-> **Details about syntax and interpolation or casting needed from dev here, if relevant to users**
+Both can use nanosecond values if available on the platform.

 ## `Timespan`

-The `Timespan` data type matches Timespan values within a given range, or `default`, which represents a positive or infinite duration.
-A `Timespan` value can be specified with [strings][] or [numbers][] that represent duration.
+A `Timespan` value represents a duration of time.
+The `Timespan` data type matches a specified duration; `Timespan` values within a given range; or `default`, which represents a positive or infinite duration.
+A `Timespan` value can be specified with [strings][] or [numbers][] that can represent a `Timespan`.

-It takes up to two parameters.
+The type takes up to two parameters.

 ### Parameters